-The project worked with the Mapuche-Williche Indigenous communities in Southern Chile and featured workshops to present key concepts about the principal tools for water monitoring.
-The project involved three workshops, practical work in the field, and biological monitoring to co-produce ancestral and scientific knowledge around water health.
+The project worked with the Mapuche-Williche Indigenous communities in Southern Chile to present key concepts about the principal tools for water monitoring.
+The project included three workshops, practical work in the field, and biological monitoring to co-produce ancestral and scientific knowledge around water health.
 The community learned processes for water monitoring so that they can take steps to diminish the effects of climate change.
 This approach built local capacity in water management, and in doing so strengthened local relationships for water governance.

 Nicole's exchange experience led to the development of her IVLP Impact Award Project: "From translational science, the approach transferred from the IVLP program in several instances was that science should be implemented from people or society needs.
 Then, [my IVLP Impact Award Project] is within the framework of this approach, implementing a biomonitoring strategy from and for Mapuche-Williche communities."